 ABOUT DR. JACQUELINE SINEWAY

 Dr. Jacqueline Sineway, PT, DPT, WCS is a board-certified Doctor of Physical Therapy and Women’s Health Clinical Specialist (WCS).
 Dr. Sineway attended the University of Central Florida in Orlando, Florida, and graduated with a Bachelor of Science in Pre-Clinical Allied Health.
 After graduating from the University of North Florida Doctor of Physical Therapy program in Jacksonville, Florida, she received her postdoctoral specialty training from the Brooks Rehabilitation’s Institute of Higher Learning residency program in Women’s and Pelvic Health.
-She then received WCS board certification from the American Board of Physical Therapy Specialties in 2019.
+She then received WCS board certification from the American Board of Physical Therapy Specialties in 2020.

 Dr. Sineway’s “superpower” is making you feel comfortable discussing what many consider uncomfortable topics to begin on the path of healing.
 She’s passionate about restoring health and functionality through optimizing movement.
 Dr. Sineway has a strong background in Pilates, yoga, and dance, and enjoys utilizing concepts of body awareness and postural alignment, and bridging the gap between pelvic floor dysfunction and coexisting musculoskeletal (orthopedic) impairments to create lasting changes in wellness.
+She is also a skilled manual therapy-based provider, using hands-on techniques, such as myofascial release and visceral manipulation to allow your tissues to move and function optimally.

 Publications, Case Reports, and Presentations